enigm4tik/enigm4tik.github.io/README.md

-# Personal Homepage
+# My Frog

-A repository to host my github.io homepage.
+A frog blog that has nothing to do with frogs :D

-For now it is written in html but my plan is to use yaml and markdown instead!
+I just like frogs coding and writing!